Road Debris Crashes Increased by 40 Percent Since 2001

 Fairclough reminds drivers that many states hit drivers with severe fines, penalties and even jail time for dropping debris onto the road.

 Have you or a loved one been injured in a road debris car accident?
-Contact the skilled South Bend car accident lawyers at Pfeifer, Morgan & Stesiak to find out if you are entitled to compensation for your injuries.
-If you have a legitimate claim, our attorneys will aggressively pursue every dollar you deserve.
+Contact the South Bend car accident lawyers at Pfeifer, Morgan & Stesiak to find out if you are entitled to compensation for your injuries.
+If you have a legitimate claim, our injury attorneys will aggressively pursue every dollar you deserve.

 Call (844) 678-1800 for a free legal consultation to find out your options.